Self-simulable groups: The paradoxical subshift

 Furthermore, if $\Gamma$ is finitely generated, $X \subseteq A^{\NN}$ for some finite $A$ and $\Gamma \curvearrowright X$ is effectively closed, then $Z$ can be chosen effectively closed by patterns. \end{theorem}

-\begin{proof} It is a standard exercise to show that every action of a countable group $\Gamma$ over a compact metrizable space $X$ admits a zero-dimensional extension, for instance, as an inverse limit of symbolic covers of radius $\tfrac{1}{n}$ of $X$ (see also~\cite[Lemma 4.1]{Seward2014}).
+\begin{proof} It is well known that every action of a countable group $\Gamma$ over a compact metrizable space $X$ admits a zero-dimensional extension, for instance, as an inverse limit of symbolic covers of radius $\tfrac{1}{n}$ of $X$ (see for instance~\cite[Lemma 4.1]{Seward2014}).
 We shall thus assume, without loss of generality, that $X$ is a closed subset of $A^{\NN}$.

 As $\Gamma$ is a countable non-amenable group, there exists $K \Subset \Gamma$ such that the paradoxical subshift $\paradox \subseteq (A_K)^{\Gamma}$ is nonempty.
 Recall that $\paradox$ comes equipped with a family of continuous maps $\gamma_{g}\colon \NN \times \paradox\to \Gamma$.